Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: Introduction

-Timed session types~\cite{Bartoletti2014,Bocchi2019,Bocchi2014}, which extend session types with time constraints, inherit the same syntactic restrictions of session types, hence rule out mixed-states.
-This is unfortunate since in the timed setting, mixed-states are a useful abstraction for timeouts.
-To illustrate, \Cref{fig:timeout_snippets} shows how a \recvafter\ statement of Erlang (\ref{fig:timeout_snippets_erlang}) can be rendered as a mixed-state CFSM (\ref{fig:timeout_snippets_automata}): if neither a data nor a done message are received within 3 time units, a timeout message is issued.
+Timed session types~\cite{Bartoletti2014,Bocchi2019,Bocchi2014}, which extend session types with time constraints, inherit the same syntactic restrictions of session types, and hence also rule out mixed-choice.
+This is unfortunate since in the timed setting, mixed-choice are a useful abstraction for timeouts.
+To illustrate, \Cref{fig:timeout_snippets} shows how an Erlang~\cite{ErlangOTP} \recvafter\ statement (\ref{fig:timeout_snippets_erlang}) can be rendered as a mixed-state CFSM (\ref{fig:timeout_snippets_automata}): if neither a \erl{data} nor a \erl{done} message are received within 3 time units from co-party \erl{Q}, then a \erl{timeout} message is sent.

 Timeouts are important for handling failure and unexpected delays, for instance, the {{SMTP}} protocol stipulates: \emph{``An {{SMTP}} client \emph{must} provide a timeout mechanism''}~\cite[Section~4.5.3.2]{RFC5321}.
 Mixed-states would allow, for example, states where a server is waiting to \emph{receive} a message from the client and, if nothing is received after a certain amount of time, \emph{send} a notification that ends the session.
 Current variants of timed session types allow deadlines to be expressed but cannot, because of the absence of mixed-states, characterise (and verify) the behaviour that should follow a missed deadline, e.g., a restart or retry strategy.
 In this paper, we argue that time makes mixed-states more powerful (allowing timeouts to be expressed), while just adding sufficient synchronisation to ensure that mixed-states are safe in an asynchronous semantics (cannot produce deadlocks).